Reauthorizing Federal Terrorism Insurance

 Terrorism Risk Requires a Federal Insurance Backstop

-• Unfortunately, the nation’s federal terrorism risk insurance program established by TRIA and its subsequent extensions is scheduled to sunset at the end of 2027.
+• The nation’s federal terrorism risk insurance program, established by TRIA and its subsequent extensions, is scheduled to sunset at the end of 2027.
 Because a viable private sector marketplace for this coverage does not yet fully exist, the program’s expiration would leave policyholders and taxpayers exposed and unprotected—just as they were after 9/11.
-The Government Accountability Office (GAO), President’s Working Group on Financial Markets and other terrorism risk observers have consistently concluded that “acts of terrorism” are uninsurable risks.

 • In the aftermath of 9/11, it was virtually impossible for commercial policyholders to secure coverage against terrorism risk; however, banks and other capital providers would not provide financing without it.
-According to an RER survey, over $15 billion in real estate-related transactions were stalled or even cancelled because of a lack of terrorism risk insurance in the 14 months between 9/11 and TRIA’s
+According to an RER survey, over $15 billion in real estate-related transactions were stalled or even canceled because of a lack of terrorism risk insurance in the 14 months between 9/11 and TRIA’s enactment.

 • CIAT’s diverse membership represents key elements of the commercial facilities sector, including commercial real estate, banking, energy, construction, hotel and hospitality, higher education, manufacturing, transportation, entertainment, the major league sports and racing, as well as public sector buyers of insurance.
-According to a 2019 Marsh study, the education, health care, financial institutions, and real estate sectors had the highest “take-up” rates among the 17 industry segments surveyed—all above 70 percent.

 MORE ISSUES